aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/documents/render-into-image/drawingobject/_index.md

 Renders a DrawingObject to the specified format.

-## Render DrawingObject in image format online REST API
+## Render DrawingObject in image format REST API

 | Server                         | Method | Endpoint             |
 |--------------------------------|--------|----------------------|